marcin-chwedczuk/_blog/_posts/2017-02-19-zen-and-the-art-of-unit-testing.md

 tested component and all necessary test data and also we must set up Mockito mocks.
-If we may compare test method to theater play, then Arrange is like preparing scene, costiumes and lights.
+If we may compare test method to theater play, then Arrange is like preparing scene, costumes and lights.

 The first four lines of our test Arrange section are responsible for creating dummy implementations of `UserServiceImpl` dependencies: